nens/nens-dependency-loader/README.md

   installed.
 It doesn't matter where they're installed: system packages, qgis-bundled or in the profile directory.
 - If something is missing, it calls python3's build-in "pip" to install it from the *external-dependencies/* directory into the plugin's *deps/* directory.
+In case the dependency is added to the plugin as tar, the tar is extracted.

 As a last step, *\_\_init__.py* calls *dependencies.check_importability* to make doubly sure all dependencies are present.